 Instructions

-- Drain the peach slices from the lemon water and transfer them to the hot syrup.
-Bring to a gentle boil and simmer for about 5 minutes, stirring occasionally.
+- Heat peaches.
+Drain peaches from lemon water and add to the hot syrup.
+Bring to a gentle boil and simmer for 5 minutes.

 Notes

-- Yellow Peaches Only: White peaches are not acidic enough for safe canning.
+- Peach type.
+Use yellow peaches only.
+White peaches are not acidic enough for safe canning.

 - Reprocessing.
-If a jar doesn't seal within 24 hours, reheat the contents to a boil and repack into a clean hot jar before adding a new lid and processing again for the full time.
-Never reuse lids.
+If a jar does not seal within 24 hours, reheat contents, repack into a clean jar with a new lid, and reprocess for the full time.

 Nicole Durham says